acornejo/kilobot-labs/README.md

-You must implement the switch directions function, which keeps a flag indicating the current direction, and switches between turning left or right everytime it is called.
+You must implement the switch directions function, which keeps a flag indicating the current direction, and switches between turning left or right every time it is called.
 To initialize the algorithm you must set the robot to move in any direction (it doesn't matter which one).

+To test your code, go to a room without windows (or close all the shades), and turn on a single directed light source (a desk lamp works well) and pointed towards the robot.
+The robot should start turning until it faces the late, and then switch back and forth between turning left and right as it moves towards the light source.